PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

     - Select the gene set row then right/ctrl-click
       - Choose 'Selected nodes from selected rows'

+- {: .aside } #### Select

+  - All edges and nodes
+    - From the menu bar, 'Select' -> 'Select (Deselect) all nodes and edges'
+  - A group of edges and nodes
+    - Hold 'Command' key (Mac) while clicking and dragging over region
+    - Selected groups may be dragged as for individual nodes

 - {: .aside } #### Filter

   - Remove nodes